 Jump to:

-- Oil and butter- I like to use both butter (unsalted) and extra virgin olive oil when making this recipe.
-If you need this recipe to be fully vegan, substitute vegan butter or omit it.
+- Oil and butter.
+I like to use both unsalted butter and extra-virgin olive oil when making this recipe.
+If you need this recipe to be vegan, substitute vegan butter or omit it altogether.

-- Mirepoix- this is a combo of onion, celery and carrots.
-The carrots add sweetness to the sauce without needing to add sugar to the sauce.
+- Mirepoix.
+This is a combination of onion, celery and carrots.
+The carrots add sweetness to the sauce without needing to add sugar.
+Use more or less carrots depending on your preference.

-- Red wine- I recommend using Cabernet Sauvignon, Pinot Noir or a Chianti.
-You can make this recipe without wine if you wish.
+- Red wine.
+I recommend using Cabernet Sauvignon, Pinot Noir or a Chianti.
+You can make this recipe without wine if you wish, a splash of balsamic vinegar is a great addition!

-- Herbs- you will need fresh basil and fresh thyme.
+- Fresh herbs.
+You will need fresh basil and fresh thyme, however herbs will work in a pinch!

 See the recipe card below for quantities and remaining ingredients.